Concordium/concordium-base/smart-contracts/docs/src/guides/setup-tools.rst

     cargo install cargo-concordium

-.. note:: Until the tool is released on crates.io_, you instead have to manually download it and place it in your PATH.
+.. note:: Until the tool is released on crates.io, you instead have to manually download it and place it in your PATH.

 For a description of how to use the tool run::